anxefaraldo/edmkey/readme.txt

 not worry about installing or compiling additional sources, as well as about messing with other uncompatible versions.

-We have tested the executable on a fresh install of Ubuntu 14.10 (i386 and x86_64) so it should work in any subsequent versions of Ubuntu.
-Should you experience any problems running the algorithm, please do not hesitate to contact us.
+We have tested the executable on a fresh install of Ubuntu 16.10 (x86_64) Should you experience any problems running the algorithm, please do not hesitate to contact us.